miney-py/mineysocket/README.md

 The goal of this mod is to open minetest for other scripting languages.

-For that this mod opens a UDP network port where it receives lua snippets to execute these inside the minetest.
+For that this mod opens a TCP network port where it receives lua snippets to execute these inside the minetest.
 That allows you to write a socket client in your favorite language to wrap api functions over network/internet.

 ## Requirements